 Insert the number or title of the “same decision” instruction.

+Once liability is established, compensatory damages are mandatory.
+Thurairajah v.
+City of Fort Smith, Arkansas, 3 F.4th 1017, 1026 (8th Cir.
+2021) (citing Smith v.
+Wade, 461 U.S. 30, 52 (1983) (“[T]he jury is required to award compensatory damages in an amount appropriate to compensate the plaintiff for his loss.”)).

-When certain benefits, such as employer-subsidized health insurance, are recoverable under the evidence, this instruction may be modified to explain to the jury the manner in which recovery for those benefits is to be calculated.
+When certain benefits, such as employer-subsidized health insurance, are recoverable under the evidence, this instruction may be modified to explain to the jury how recovery for those benefits is to be calculated.
 Claims for lost benefits often present difficult issues as to the proper measure of recovery.
 See EEOC v.
 Dial Corp., 469 F.3d 735, 744 (8th Cir.
 2006) (discussing different approaches and holding district court did not err in awarding lost health insurance premiums).
 Some courts deny recovery for lost benefits unless the employee purchased substitute coverage, in which case the measure of damages is the employee’s out-of-pocket expenses.
 Id. (citing Galindo v.
 Stoody Co., 793 F.2d 1502, 1517 (9th Cir.
 1986)).
 Other courts permit the recovery of the amount the employer would have paid as premiums on the employee’s behalf.
-Id. (citing Fariss v.
+Id. (favorably citing Fariss v.
 Lynchburg Foundry, 769 F.2d 958, 964-65 (4th Cir.
 1985)).
+The 8th Circuit has not adopted an approach, but has held that a court’s order compensating an employee for the amount of health care premiums which would have been owed absent discrimination, but declining to award reimbursement for costs incurred by uninsured employee, was reasonable.
+Id.
 The Committee expresses no view as to which approach is proper.
 This instruction also may be modified to exclude certain items that were mentioned during trial but are not recoverable because of an insufficiency of evidence or as a matter of law.

 In some cases, the defendant asserts some independent post-discharge reason - such as a plant closing or sweeping reduction in force - as to why the plaintiff would have been terminated in any event before trial.
 See, e.g., Cleverly v.
 Western Elec.
 Co., 450 F. Supp.
 507, 511 (W.D.
 Mo.
-1978), aff’d, 594 F.2d 638 (8th Cir.
+1978) (the court did not accept the “reduction in force” argument), aff’d, 594 F.2d 638 (8th Cir.
 1979); see also Milhauser v.
 Minco Prods., Inc., 855 F. Supp.
 2d 885, 903 (D. Minn.
 2012) (noting, in the context of a USERRA claim, that “[t]here is substantial case law indicating that a reduction in force that reasonably would have included the plaintiff constitutes a circumstance making reemployment unreasonable.”).
 In those cases, this instruction must be modified to submit this issue for the jury’s determination.

-The trial court may decide to set a time limit beyond which an award of future damages would be impermissibly speculative.
-See Hybert v.
-Hearst Corp., 900 F.2d 1050, 1056- 57 (7th Cir.
-1990).

 Front pay is essentially an equitable remedy “in lieu of” reinstatement.
 Dollar v.
 Smithway Motor Express, Inc., 710 F.3d 798, 809 (8th Cir.
 2013).
 Front pay is an issue for the court, not the jury.
 Nassar v.
 Jackson, 779 F.3d 547, 553 (8th Cir.
-2015) (“Front pay, however, may be awarded only by a court, not by a jury. . . .
+2015) (“Front pay, however, may be awarded only by a court, not by a jury. . .
 [I]t was error for the court to allow the jury to award it.”).
-If front pay is awarded, it should be excluded from the statutory limit on compensatory damages provided for in 42 U.S.C. § 1981a(b)(3).
-Pollard v.
-E.I. du Pont de Nemours & Co., 532 U.S. 843, 854 (2001) (“Because front pay is a remedy authorized under § 706(g), Congress did not limit the availability of such awards in § 1981a.”).
+If an employee unreasonably rejects an offer of reinstatement, the rejection precludes recovery of both front pay and backpay.
+Smith v.
+World Ins.
+Co., 38 F.3d 1456, 1466 (8th Cir.
+1994).